thoughtspot/thoughtspot.github.io/_appliance/gcp/gcp-cluster-install.md

   </tr>
 </table>

-Refer to your welcome letter from ThoughtSpot to find the link to download the release tarball.
-If you do not have a link, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to request access to the release tarball.
+Refer to your welcome letter from ThoughtSpot to find the link to download the release bundle.
+If you do not have a link, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to request access to the release bundle.

 {: id="cluster-step-1"}
 ### Step 1: Run the installer
-1. Copy the downloaded release tarball to `/home/admin` using the following command:
+1. Copy the downloaded release bundle to `/home/admin` using the following command:
 ```
     $ scp <release-number>.tar.gz admin@<hostname>:/home/admin/<file-name>
 ```